truemark/autoalarm/README.md

 | `notBreaching` | Treated as within threshold    |

 ### Valid Comparison Operators
-*Note: Ensure that a valid Comparison Opperator is used between static threshold and anomaly alarms.
+*Note: Ensure that a valid Comparison Operator is used between static threshold and anomaly alarms.

 | Alarm Type            | Comparison Operator                        | Description                                              |
 |-----------------------|--------------------------------------------|----------------------------------------------------------|